KrishnaPG/Berg10/docs/architecture.md

 - Circuit breaker for AI service failures
 - Fallback to local models when cloud services fail
 - Caching of embeddings for offline scenarios

+**Decision:** To ensure resilience when interacting with external AI/ML services, the following will be implemented:

+-   **Retry with Exponential Backoff:** All API calls to external services will be wrapped in a retry mechanism (e.g., 3 retries with exponential backoff) to handle transient network issues or temporary service unavailability.
+-   **Circuit Breaker:** A circuit breaker pattern will be implemented to prevent the system from repeatedly calling a failing service.
+If a service fails consistently, the breaker will trip, and indexing jobs requiring that service will fail fast for a configured cool-down period.
+-   **Caching (Future):** While not in the MVP, the design will allow for a future caching layer for embeddings to reduce redundant API calls.

 ### 4. Event Processing Reliability
 **Open Question:** What event-driven architecture should be implemented for change detection?